 Growth Is Simpler When It’s Centralised

 Marketing only works when all parts move in the same direction.
-All inclusive marketing ensures:
+It ensures:

 a unified funnel